zachary-hoelscher/Black_Hole_Mergers_Cosmology/README.md

 # Black_Hole_Mergers_Cosmology
-Studies effects on cosmology of conversion of matter to radiation via black hole mergers.
+Studies effects on cosmology from conversion of matter to radiation via black hole mergers.